 Chelan PUD had initially considered pumping wastewater from Dryden to Peshastin for treatment, but abandoned this concept due to infeasible pumping and pipeline costs.
 Ecology and Chelan PUD continue working together to develop a cost effective treatment option for the Dryden community.

-Construction on the Peshastin facility is anticipated to begin in August 2018 and last through the spring of 2020.
+Construction on the Peshastin facility began in August 2018 and is anticipated to last through the spring of 2020.

 If you are interested in PUD Wastewater Service, please visit the Wastewater Services